Aomori’s Top 3 Ponds: Jigokunuma, Suirennuma & Tsuta Nananuma

 Ⓒ photo-ac.com/

-While many people choose to visit Jigoku-numa in mid-October for the autumn foliage, we believe that the pond surrounded by the white snow would be a worthwhile visit too,
+While many people choose to visit Jigoku-Numa in mid-October for the autumn foliage, we believe the pond surrounded by white snow would be a worthwhile visit as well.

-Unlike all the other ponds in the area, this one will never be frozen by the cold!
+Unlike all the other ponds in the area, this one will never freeze!

 Suiren-Numa Pond (睡蓮沼)